wnyao/learning-notes/javascript/QUESTIONS.md

 #### Javascript

 - [Is javascript a **single-treaded** or **multi-treaded** language?](https://dev.to/steelvoltage/if-javascript-is-single-threaded-how-is-it-asynchronous-56gd?fbclid=IwAR38n2s4mstj5G52SGQyjQ2LpNPl-xB2bYmGlmZz_2097HAQlI5dOqWIJm0)
-- What is **dumb and smart component** (presentational and containerlized component)?
+- What is **dumb and smart component**?
+  > presentational and containerlized component
 - What is **component based architecture**?
 - [What is **event bubbling**?](https://javascript.info/bubbling-and-capturing#bubbling)
-- How does javascript run \*_asynchronous_ code?
+- How does javascript run **asynchronous** code?
 - What is the difference between synchrous and asynchrous funtion?
 When do you use which?
-- What are the differences between normal function and arrow function?
+- What are the differences between normal and arrow function?
 - What are the differences between **function object** and **class object**?
 - [How is this difference in class ane normal function?](https://www.debuggr.io/js-this-in-depth/#the-quiz)
 - What is **recursion**?